amassiro/CMGsetup/HEM2018/README.md

     https://twiki.cern.ch/twiki/bin/view/CMS/SUSRecommendationsRun2Legacy
     https://hypernews.cern.ch/HyperNews/CMS/get/JetMET/2000.html

-This is the "recipe" from jetemet.
+This is the "recipe" from jetmet.

 From the thread: